-E.g. extraction, sale or consumption/use v emission) of fuel volumes or actual emissions31).
+E.g. extraction, sale or consumption of fuel volumes or actual emissions27).

-- Taxpayer (who should pay the tax to the public authorities?)32 - Tax base and tax rate(s) (what is to be taxed and by which amount?) - Public body to administer the tax or oversee its administration.
+- Taxpayer (who should pay the tax to the public authorities?)28 - Tax base and tax rate(s) (what is to be taxed and by which amount?) - Public body to administer the tax or oversee its administration. - Tax declaration period (time frame to provide data or file the return). - Information to be given in the tax declaration (concerning the taxpayer or other third parties).